Safe, effective slate care

 Three challenges make Slate cleaning a little more complex to deal with than most other stones.

 First is its formation.

 The thin layers of rocks stuck together come out from very high-pressure cleaning.
 When cleaning slate, turn your pressure down.
 To compensate for low pressure, you need to add a little more agitation, but no more than 800 pounds per square inch (PSI).

 Second, its absorbent nature causes it to absorb staining material, thus creating stains.

-Most cleaners find that products made to clean hard surfaces that contain oxygen get absorbed in the stone and cause safe “bleaching action” to remove the absorbed stains.
+Most cleaners find that products made to clean hard surfaces that contain oxygen gets absorbed in the stone.
+This causes safe “bleaching action” to remove the absorbed stains.